aquasecurity/tracee/README.md

-Trace new processes (default) | no `--trace` flag, `--trace p`, `--trace process` or `--trace process:new` Trace existing and new processes | `--trace process:all` Trace specific PIDs | `--trace process:<pid>,<pid2>,...` or `--trace p:<pid>,<pid2>,...` Trace new containers | `--trace c`, `--trace container` or `--trace container:new` Trace existing and new containers | `--trace container:all` Trace new processes not in a container | `--trace h`, `--trace host` or `--trace host:new`
+Trace new processes (default) | no `--trace` flag, `--trace p`, `--trace process` or `--trace process:new` Trace existing and new processes | `--trace process:all` Trace specific PIDs | `--trace process:<pid>,<pid2>,...` or `--trace p:<pid>,<pid2>,...` Trace filtered process and all of its children | `--trace process:follow` Trace new containers | `--trace c`, `--trace container` or `--trace container:new` Trace existing and new containers | `--trace container:all` Trace new processes not in a container | `--trace h`, `--trace host` or `--trace host:new`